Winds-AI/Frontend-development-mcp-tools/SETUP_GUIDE.md

           "PROJECT_ROOT": "your_project_root",      // set this if you want to use analyzeImageFile tool else comment this line
           "GOOGLE_API_KEY": "your_google_api_key",  // set this if you want to use ingestFrdDocument, getFrdIngestionStatus,  tool else comment this line
           "QDRANT_API_KEY": "your_qdrant_api_key",  // set this if you want to use ingestFrdDocument, getFrdIngestionStatus,  tool else comment this line
-          "QDRANT_URL": "your_qdrant_url"           // set this if you want to use ingestFrdDocument, getFrdIngestionStatus,  tool else comment this line. (defaults to http://localhost:6333 for local running QDrant)
+          "QDRANT_URL": "your_qdrant_url",          // set this if you want to use ingestFrdDocument, getFrdIngestionStatus,  tool else comment this line. (defaults to http://localhost:6333 for local running QDrant)
+          "AUTH_ORIGIN": "http://localhost:5173",   // set this for executeAuthenticatedApiCall tool - the origin where your app is running
+          "AUTH_STORAGE_TYPE": "localStorage",      // set this for executeAuthenticatedApiCall tool - where the auth token is stored (cookie/localStorage/sessionStorage)
+          "AUTH_TOKEN_KEY": "authToken",            // set this for executeAuthenticatedApiCall tool - the key name for the auth token
+          "API_BASE_URL": "https://api.example.com" // set this for executeAuthenticatedApiCall tool - your API base URL
+          "SCREENSHOT_STORAGE_PATH": "/path/to/screenshots" // set this to customize where screenshots are saved (defaults to Downloads folder)
         }
       }
     }